AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 ### Prerequisites {#prerequisites-campaign-classic}

-To install and configure Adobe campaign classic you need the following:
+(remove also) To install and configure Adobe campaign classic you need the following:

 1. Install java 7 or later.
 1. Install Postgres.